-Last day of class (May 24; C-Condensed): turn in your final portfolio, containing no fewer than 4 revised works from this semester's workshop.
+Last day of classes (May 24; D-Shortened): turn in your final portfolio, containing no fewer than four revised works from this semester's workshop.
 At least one of these must be a prose piece (fiction, nonfiction, or drama) and at least one must be a poem - the rest can be whatever mix you like.